mathemagics/javascriptChess/README.md

  - [x] king can castle if he goes back to initial. not setting initial=false
  - [x] enpassant giving extra moves to pawns.
  - [ ] some null error is thrown when checkmate
+ - [ ] king can move next to enemy king

 REFACTOR
  - [ ] chang movePiece() Castling code to use a function to move rook. reduce repetition